Patient of the Week

 Australia Zoo Wildlife Hospital cares for thousands of wildlife patients every year, from turtles and birds to koalas.
 Each week we show you one of the animals that has been admitted.

-Transported to: Stanley was brought to the Australia Zoo Wildlife Hospital by a registered wildlife carer.
+Transported to: Ollie was rescued and transported to the Australia Zoo Wildlife Hospital by Bribie District Wildlife Rescue.

 Veterinary Assessment: Dr Amber examined young Ollie and confirmed that he had been suffering from a prolapsed cloaca, as a result of diarrhoea or constipation.
 The lining of Ollie's bowels was red, swollen and protruding from his body.
 Sadly, all macropods are susceptible to prolapses, but swamp wallabies, just like Ollie, are particularly prone.

 Treatment: Under general anaesthetic, Dr Amber was able to reduce the prolapse by coating it with sugar to absorb the excess fluids.
 Almost 45 minutes later, the redness and swelling had reduced.
 Dr Amber administered anti-inflammatory pain relief to aid Ollie's recovery and transferred him to the nursery, for close observation overnight.